Mouq/p6-Syntax-GetMethod/README.md

 `dispatch:<.::>` doesn't augment all the other classes to support it.
 I'm not sure if this is correct behavior.
 However, having this syntax in core would solve this issue.

+<sup>1</sup> Yes, I know that Javascript has a vastly different idea of what a
+"method" is.